BASPI/LNHRDACII-tools/README.md

 https://github.com/user-attachments/assets/de2fac24-d2c0-4c25-9fb7-104f3bedb5a8

+The Notebook includes pictures to help the understanding of the documentation, especially if you are using it as a guide.
+Make sure to download and copy the `graphics` folder to your project folder to see these pictures locally.

 ## Setup
 If you want the latest version of our tools, download the files from this repository and copy it into your project folder.
 Older Versions are available under `Releases`.
 We generally suggest setting up a virtual environment such as [`pipenv`](https://pypi.org/project/pipenv/), to make sure there are no conflicts inbetween driver versions or different drivers from different authors.